Yaki Ago: Grilled Dried Flying Fish Tobiuo

 Although I live in a coastal area on the Japan Sea side of Niigata Prefecture, I actually hadn’t heard of the flying fish called Ago until recently when Ago dashi ramen whose broth is made with Yaki Ago became nationally popular.

-Nowadays in Japan, Yaki Ago is also available in the form of snacks as what I bought this time shown above indicates.
+Nowadays in Japan, Yaki Ago is also available in the form of snacks as shown in the picture of what I bought this time.

-These are a simple snack made of Yaki Ago dried flying fish sweetened with sugar.
-It is quite tough, but the more you chew on it, the more the natural umami of the fish comes out.
+These are simple treats made of Yaki Ago flying fish sweetened with sugar.
+The snack is quite tough, but the more you chew on it, the more the natural umami of the fish comes out and the better it tastes.

-If you toast the dried fish for some minutes, it becomes tender and easy to eat, but comparing both, I found I prefer eating it as it is.
+If you toast the fish in a toaster oven for some minutes, it becomes tender and easy to eat, but comparing both, I found I prefer eating the snack as it is.

-Lastly, according to the label on the back of the package, the ingredients in the Japanese Yakiago dried fish snack are flying fish (Ago), sugar, salt, sorbitol, and seasoning (amino acids).
+Lastly, let’s see the ingredients.
+Based on the label on the back of the package, the Japanese Yakiago snack consists of flying fish (Ago), sugar, salt, sorbitol, and seasoning (amino acids).